On singular Hilbert schemes of points: Local structures and tautological sheaves: Thomason's localization theorem and equivariant Hilbert functions

 Then (\ref{eq-localizationtheorem-withoutembedding-2}) follows from (\ref{eq-localizationtheorem-withoutembedding-1}). \end{proof}

-\begin{remark} The advantage of the formula (\ref{eq-localizationtheorem-withoutembedding-2}) is that the right handside depends only on the completed local ring $\widehat{\mathcal{O}}_{X,x}$ at the fixed points $x\in X^T$.
-When $X$ represents a moduli functor, we do not need to find a global embedding of $X$, but only need to solve the corresponding formal deformation problem at the fixed points. \end{remark}
+\begin{remark} The advantage of Formula (\ref{eq-localizationtheorem-withoutembedding-2}) is that the right-hand side depends only on the completed local ring $\widehat{\mathcal{O}}_{X,x}$ at the fixed points $x\in X^T$.
+When $X$ represents a moduli functor, we do not need to find a global embedding of $X$ but only need to solve the corresponding formal deformation problem at the fixed points. \end{remark}

-\begin{remark} Although in theorem \ref{thm-Thomason-reducedisolatefixed-0} and corollary \ref{cor-Thomason-reducedisolatefixed-1} we do not assume the existence of an embedding of a (Zariski) local chart at a fixed point into a regular algebraic space $Z$ over $\Bbbk$, in practice to show that the isolated (which is comparatively easy to verify set theoretically) fixed points of $X$ are reduced, it turns out convenient to find such a local embedding satisfying that the fixed point of $Z$ are isolated, for the fixed locus of a regular $T$-space is regular \cite[proposition 3.1]{Tho92}; see section 3 for examples. \end{remark}
+\begin{remark} Although in Theorem~\ref{thm-Thomason-reducedisolatefixed-0} and Corollary~\ref{cor-Thomason-reducedisolatefixed-1}, we do not assume the existence of an embedding of a (Zariski) local chart at a fixed point into a regular algebraic space $Z$ over $\Bbbk$, in practice to show that the isolated (which is comparatively easy to verify set-theoretically) fixed points of $X$ are reduced, it turns out to be convenient to find such a local embedding satisfying that the fixed points of $Z$ are isolated since the fixed locus of a regular $T$-space is regular; see \cite[Proposition 3.1]{Tho92}.
+See Section~\ref{sec:equi-embeddings-in-Grass} for examples. \end{remark}

-\begin{remark} In practice, the étale morphism $\psi$ in the data of equivariant chart $(\psi,\phi,A,B,I)$ can usually be taken as an open immersion.
-This is the case if there is an equivariant embedding of $X$ into a geometrically normal $\Bbbk$-scheme $Z$, for by Sumihiro's theorem \cite[corollary 3.11]{Sum75} such $Z$ can be covered by $T$-invariant affine open subsets.
-Moreover, when $X$ is a normal projective scheme over $\Bbbk$ with a $T$-action, an equivariant immersion of $X$ into a projective space always exists (\cite[corollary 1.6, proposition 1.7]{MFK94}). \end{remark}
+\begin{remark} In practice, the \'etale morphism $\psi$ in the data of an equivariant chart $(\psi,\phi,A,B,I)$ can usually be taken as an open immersion.
+This is the case if there is an equivariant embedding of $X$ into a geometrically normal $\Bbbk$-scheme $Z$ since by Sumihiro's theorem \cite[Corollary 3.11]{Sum75}, such $Z$ can be covered by $T$-invariant affine open subsets.
+Moreover, when $X$ is a normal projective scheme over $\Bbbk$ with a $T$-action, an equivariant immersion of $X$ into a projective space always exists (see \cite[Corollary 1.6 and Proposition~1.7]{MFK94}). \end{remark}